Cyanne-Jones/Svelte-Playground/README.md

-# Just a cute little playground environmnt to have some silly fun learning Svelte
+# Just a cute little playground environment to have some silly fun learning Svelte

 ### Take it for a spin!
 - Clone this repo